LordCaharin/HELLO-WORLD/README.md

 # HELLO-WORLD
 Hello this is the time of wonderment.
-Ive made this asa template for myself to learn this process.
+Ive made this as a template for myself to learn this process.